Explicit One-Step Strong Numerical Methods of Orders 2.0 and 2.5 for Ito Stochastic Differential Equations Based on the Unified Taylor-Ito and Taylor-Stratonovich Expansions: Approximation of Specific Iterated Ito Stochastic Integrals Based on Multiple Fourier--Legendre Series

-can be exactly calculated using symbolic transfor\-ma\-ti\-on packages like DERIVE.
-The exact values of these Fourier coefficients calculated in DERIVE were presented in tabular form in the monographs \cite{2006}-\cite{2013}.
-Note that the mendioned Fourier coefficients do not depend on the integration step $\tau_{p+1}-\tau_p$ of the numerical method, which can be variable.
+can be calculated exactly using computer algebra systems like Derive.
+The exact values of these Fourier--Legendre coefficients were presented in tabular form in the monographs \cite{2006}-\cite{2013}.
+Note that the mendioned Fourier--Legendre coefficients do not depend on the integration step $\tau_{p+1}-\tau_p$ of the numerical method, which can be variable.

+Recently, the database with 270,000 exactly calculated Fourier--Legendre coefficients was described \cite{Mikh-1}, \cite{Kuz-Kuz}.
+This database was used in the software package, which is written in the Python programming language for the implementation of explicit one-step strong numerical schemes with orders 0.5, 1.0, 1.5, 2.0, 2.5, and 3.0 of convergence for Ito stochastic differential equations \cite{Mikh-1}, \cite{Kuz-Kuz}.
+The optimization of the mean-square approximation procedures for iterated Ito stochastic integrals from these numerical schemes can be found in \cite{Mikh-2}.

-Note that in \cite{KlPl2}-\cite{Mi3}, \cite{rr} the iterated stochastic integrals were approximated using the trigonometric Fourier expansions of all components of a vector Wiener process.
-It is important to pay attention that the number $q$ must be the same for all approximations of iterated stochastic integrals from the considered collection in the approcah from \cite{KlPl2}-\cite{Mi3}, \cite{rr} while the numbers $q$ can be choosen different for different stochastic integrals from the considred collection in the method based on Theorems 1 and 2.
+Note that in \cite{KlPl2}-\cite{Mi3} (also see \cite{rr}) the iterated stochastic integrals were approximated using the trigonometric Fourier expansion of the multidimensional Brownian bridge process.
+It is important to pay attention that the number $q$ must be the same for all approximations of iterated stochastic integrals from the considered collection in the approcah from \cite{KlPl2}-\cite{Mi3}.
+At the same time the numbers $q$ can be selected individually for different stochastic integrals from the considred collection in the method based on Theorems 1--3 (see Sect.~5.3, 6.2 from \cite{2018a} for details).

-On the basis of the presented expansions (\ref{yyy1aaa})--(\ref{yyy10}) of iterated Ito stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to increasing of orders of smallness according to $\Delta$ in the mean-square sense for iterated stochastic integrals that lead to sharp decrease of member quantities (the numbers $q$) in expansions of iterated Ito stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
-Generally speaking, the minimum values $q$ that guarantee condition (\ref{4.3}) for each approximation (see (\ref{yyy1aaa})--(\ref{yyy10})) are different and abruptly decreasing with growth of order of smallness of the approximation of the iterated stochastic integral in the value $\Delta$.
+On the basis of the presented expansions (\ref{yyy1aaa})--(\ref{yyy10}) of iterated Ito stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to increasing of smallness orders with respect to $\Delta$ in the mean-square sense for iterated stochastic integrals.
+This leads to a sharp decrease of member quantities (the numbers $q$) in expansions of iterated Ito stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
+Generally speaking, the minimum values $q$ that guarantee the fulfillment of the condition (\ref{4.3}) for each approximation (see (\ref{yyy1aaa})--(\ref{yyy10})) are different and abruptly decreasing with the growth of smallness order (with respect to $\Delta$) of the approximations of iterated stochastic integrals.